 Dr. LaPrade has developed multiple anatomic-based and biomechanically-validated surgical techniques to treat these injuries to include lateral (fibular) collateral ligament reconstructions, popliteus tendon reconstructions, proximal tibiofibular joint reconstructions, and complete posterolateral corner reconstructions.
 All of these procedures have been proven to result in positive patient outcomes.

-The postoperative rehabilitation for these injuries includes a limited range of motion within the “safe zone” decided by Dr. LaPrade as he moves the knee and assesses the stress on the repaired structures at the time of surgery, to be nonweight bearing for six weeks postoperatively and to avoid isolated active hamstring exercises for the first four months postoperatively to avoid significant stress to the healing posterolateral corner repair and reconstruction procedures.
+The postoperative rehabilitation for these injuries includes allowing motion of 0-90 degrees for the first two weeks within the "safe zone" decided by Dr. LaPrade as he moves the knee and assesses the stress on the repaired structures at the time of surgery and then increasing motion to full after the first two weeks after surgery.
+Patients are nonweight bearing for six weeks postoperatively and to avoid isolated active hamstring exercises for the first four months postoperatively to avoid significant stress to the healing posterolateral corner repair and reconstruction procedures.

 181 West Meadow Drive, Suite 400Vail, CO 81657